 Most parents try to bring up their child in the best possible way.
 However, few pay attention to the methods they adopt.
 As a result, not every parent is successful in grooming their child into a balanced individual.

-The technique of positive parenting can help you raise a child who is emotionally intelligent.
-Let’s read on to understand what positive parenting is.
+Positive parenting can help you raise a child who is emotionally intelligent.
+Let’s read on to understand it better.

 What is positive parenting?

 Positive parenting is an approach which helps parents increase their self-awareness, and try to make a conscious effort to know what, how and where they want their children to be in the future.
 It encourages parents to participate in and support their children’s physical, mental and behavioural growth.

 What are the main elements of positive parenting?

 How can parents switch over to positive parenting?
 How difficult is it to adapt to the change?

 Our childhood experiences, and what we observed our parents do, play a vital role in shaping our parenting style.
 But, we can add to our parenting abilities if we have a clear understanding of the type of parent we want to be.
 You can begin by analysing your own relationship with your parents and try to understand –